 Summary

-Migrants who are granted a permanent visa or a temporary partner visa on or after 1 January 2019 are required to serve a NARWP of 52 weeks before they can receive FTB Part A. A NARWP also applies to claimants of certain social security payments, PLP, DAPP and farm household allowance.
+Migrants who were granted a permanent visa or a temporary partner visa on or after 1 January 2019 are required to serve a NARWP of 52 weeks before they can receive FTB Part A. A NARWP also applies to claimants of certain social security payments, PLP and farm household allowance.

 Note: There is no NARWP for FTB Part B. Eligible visa holders will continue to have immediate access to FTB Part B, as long as they meet all other eligibility criteria.